Christina, Queen of Sweden: Death and burial

 In February 1689, the 62-year-old Christina fell seriously ill after a visit to the temples in Campania, and received the last rites.
 She suffered from diabetes mellitus.
 Christina seemed to recover, but in the middle of April she developed an acute streptococcus bacterial infection known as erysipelas, then contracted pneumonia and a high fever.
 On her deathbed, she sent the pope a message asking if he could forgive her insults.
 She died on 19 April 1689 in Palazzo Corsini at six in the morning.

 Christina had asked for a simple burial in the Pantheon, Rome, but the pope insisted on her being displayed on a lit de parade for four days in the Riario Palace.
 She was embalmed, covered with white brocade, a silver mask, a gilt crown, and a scepter.
 "The Queen wore a thin mantle, decorated with hundreds of crowns and fur bordered with ermine, under this a splendid garment in two pieces, thin gloves and drawers of knitted silk and a pair of elegant textile bootees".
 In similar fashion to the popes, her body was placed in three coffins – one of cypress, one of lead and finally one made of oak.
-The funeral procession on 2 May led from Santa Maria in Vallicella to St. Peter's Basilica, where she was buried within the Grotte Vaticane – one of only three women ever given this honor (the other two being Matilda of Tuscany and Maria Clementina Sobieska).
+The funeral procession on 2 May led from Santa Maria in Vallicella to St. Peter's Basilica, where she was buried within the Vatican Grottoes – one of only three women ever given this honor (the other two being Matilda of Tuscany and Maria Clementina Sobieska).
 Her intestines were placed in a high urn.

 In 1702, Clement XI commissioned a monument for the queen, in whose conversion he vainly foresaw a return of her country to the Faith and to whose contribution towards the culture of the city he looked back with gratitude.
 This monument was placed in the body of the basilica and directed by the artist Carlo Fontana.

 Christina had named Azzolino her sole heir to make sure her debts were settled, but he was too ill and worn out even to join her funeral, and died in June the same year.
 His nephew, Pompeo Azzolino, was his sole heir, and he rapidly sold off Christina's art collections.